Vyral/will-cook/_posts/2021-10-18-how-is-our-coachella-valley-market-doing.md

 1:07 — Total inventory in the valley

-1:38&nbsp; — Every city has shown over 20% year over year price gain
+1:38&nbsp; — Every city has shown over 20% year-over-year price gain

 2:15 — Our months of sales ratios

 2:52 — October 1 months of sales by city and the median value

-3:41 — The median days in the market throughout the valley
+3:41 — The median days in the market throughout the Valley

 4:05 — The three month average of total sales